anamikaponnu/Heart-Disease-Prediction/README.md

 This project uses Machine Learning to predict the likelihood of heart disease in patients based on medical clinical records.

 ##  Project Overview
-The goal is to build a high-accuracy classifier using the Cleveland Heart Disease dataset.
-We performed extensive feature engineering and compared multiple models, including KNN and Gradient Boosting, to find the most reliable diagnostic tool.
+Heart disease is one of the leading causes of mortality worldwide.
+Early and accurate prediction can significantly improve patient outcomes.
+This project applies machine learning classification techniques to the Cleveland Heart Disease Dataset to predict whether a patient has heart disease based on 13 clinical attributes.

 ##  Tech Stack
   Language:Python